 To apply a chart style, you first need to have a chart in your presentation.
-Learn how to insert a chart in PowerPoint 2010, and then follow these steps to apply a chart styles in PowerPoint 2010:
+Learn how to insert a chart in PowerPoint 2010, and then follow these steps to apply a chart style in PowerPoint 2010:

-Figure 1: Chart Tools
+Figure 1: Chart Tools in PowerPoint

 - Within the Chart Tools Design tab of the Ribbon, you'll find the Chart Styles group that you can see in Figure 2.
 Click the downward pointing arrow found towards the bottom right side of the Chart Styles gallery (highlighted in red).

-Figure 2: Chart Styles
+Figure 2: Chart Styles in PowerPoint

-Figure 3: Chart Styles gallery
+Figure 3: Chart Styles gallery in PowerPoint

 - To apply any style, click on the actual preview thumbnail of the style you want.
 Figure 4 shows a Chart Style applied to a selected chart.

-Figure 4: Chart Style applied
+Figure 4: Chart Style applied in PowerPoint

 - Save your presentation.